spacedecentral/Coral/README.md

-# Legacy
+# Coral

 [💬 Chat on Riot](https://riot.im/app/#/room/#spacedecentral-futureforward:matrix.org)

-Legacy is a space mission to design, develop, test, and ultimately demonstrate the use of lunar ISRU equipment to manufacture full-scale lunar infrastructure.
+Coral is a space mission to design, develop, test, and ultimately demonstrate the use of lunar ISRU equipment to manufacture full-scale lunar infrastructure.

 ## Task Columns: